twl8n/definitionary/README.md

 #### Definitionary inverse dictionary

-Demo and API for the inverse dictionary based on unique definitions.
+Demo and API for the inverse dictionary based on unique definitions ids.

-Example for "car" in , the 4 wheel vehicle, typically a passenger vehicle, typically powered by internal combustion.
+Example for "car" being a 4 wheel vehicle, typically a passenger vehicle, typically powered by internal combustion.

 The definitionary id, thus a "car" in any language is 4.